 “Equal justice under the law is not just a caption on the facade of the Supreme Court Building.
 It is perhaps the most inspiring ideal of our society… it is fundamental that justice should be the same, in substance and availability, without regard to economic status.”

-The Indianapolis Legal Aid Society was the first organization of its kind in the state of Indiana, and it has operated continuously since its incorporation, compiling a record of continued growth and provision of quality civil legal assistance to poor persons in Central Indiana.
-Wise stewardship for over seventy years by the Society’s board of directors, its officers and managing counsel; and dedicated and caring service by its support staff and attorneys have continued the growth of this valuable community asset for the benefit of children, families, and the elderly of Central Indiana.
+Legal Aid was the first organization of its kind in the state of Indiana, and it has operated continuously since its incorporation, compiling a record of continued growth and provision of quality civil legal assistance to poor persons in Central Indiana.
+Wise stewardship for over seventy years by Legal Aid’s board of directors, its officers and managing counsel; and dedicated and caring service by its support staff and attorneys have continued the growth of this valuable community asset for the benefit of children, families, and the elderly of Central Indiana.